Haven Memorial Methodist Episcopal Church

-Haven Memorial Methodist Episcopal Church is a historic Gothic Revival-style church in Waynesboro, Georgia, which was founded by former slaves in 1866.
-It is now the Haven-Munnerlyn United Methodist Church.
-It was added to the National Register of Historic Places in 1996.
-It is located on Barron Street south of the junction of Barron Street and 6th Street.
+Haven Memorial Methodist Episcopal Church was a historic Gothic Revival-style church in Waynesboro, Georgia, which was founded by former slaves in 1866.
+Construction of the building began in 1888.
+It was added to the National Register of Historic Places in 1996, and was delisted in 2024.
+It was located on Barron Street south of the junction of Barron Street and 6th Street.

 The church burned on September 16, 2017, and was a total loss.
 Sixty-eight-year-old Palmer Crumbley was found inside the burning church and he was arrested and charged with arson in the incident.

-Construction of the present church building was begun in 1888.